ValorCat/Teem-Too/README.md

 ### Steps
 The step tracker will display the users current step count for the day.
-The step count will update itself periodically based on a random number generation, it can also be incremented using the "S" key.
+The step count will update itself periodically based on a random number generation.

 ### Heartbeat
 The heartbeat tracker will display the current bpm estimate for the user.
 Since there is no actual hardware measuring the